Which Leakage Types Matter? A Quantitative Landscape Across 2,047 Benchmark Datasets: Results

 \subsection{Cross-validation confidence intervals are miscalibrated}

-Experiment AO measures the actual coverage of nominal 95\% confidence intervals constructed from k-fold cross-validation standard errors (N = up to 1,850 datasets per algorithm, varying by convergence).
-For each dataset, the ground-truth AUC is estimated from a separate large held-out set (50\% of rows, withheld before any CV); coverage is the fraction of datasets whose CV-derived CI contains this held-out estimate.
+Bates, Hastie, and Tibshirani (\citeproc{ref-bates2024crossvalidation}{2024}) showed in simulation that standard k-fold confidence intervals can have coverage far below the nominal level, with miscoverage two to three times the desired rate.
+Experiment AO measures the magnitude of this gap empirically: the actual coverage of nominal 95\% confidence intervals constructed from k-fold cross-validation standard errors (N = up to 1,850 datasets per algorithm, varying by convergence; the grand-mean 55\% coverage statistic is computed over the 1,833 datasets where all three algorithms (LR, RF, DT) converged).
+For each dataset, the ground-truth AUC is estimated from a separate large held-out set (50\% of rows, withheld before any CV) using a fixed random seed (42) for the held-out split per dataset; coverage is the fraction of datasets whose CV-derived CI contains this held-out estimate.
+Phase 1 (the 55\% grand-mean coverage figure across LR, RF, DT) uses a single repetition of 5-fold CV per dataset; Phase 2 (six-method comparison) uses three repetitions.
+Differences between phases reflect this repetition count, not corpus or seed changes.

-A nominal 95\% z-based CI achieves only 55\% actual coverage (mean across algorithms).
-The t-based correction improves coverage to 70.4\% but still falls far short of nominal.
-The ordering LR \textgreater{} RF \(\approx\) DT is consistent with the theoretical prediction: more flexible models have higher fold-to-fold variance that the standard error formula underestimates more severely.
+A nominal 95\% z-based CI (the de facto default that fits the standard error of the CV-mean across \(k = 5\) folds as \(\mathrm{SD}_{\text{folds}} / \sqrt{k}\) and applies \(z_{0.025} \approx 1.96\) as the critical value) achieves only 55\% actual coverage (Wilson 95\% CI {[}53.8\%, 56.4\%{]} across \(N\) = 5,457 (algorithm, dataset) coverage observations; the interval treats observations as independent, which slightly underestimates the true CI because per-dataset algorithm coverages are not strictly independent).
+The t-based correction (which replaces \(z\) with \(t_{k-1}\) but keeps the same variance estimate) improves coverage to 70.4\%.
+The gap is closeable: the Phase 2 comparison below shows Conservative-Z (M5) reaches 87.4\% (within approximately 10 percentage points of nominal) by using the fold SD directly, without dividing by \(\sqrt{k}\).

 This result connects directly to Bengio and Grandvalet (\citeproc{ref-bengio2004noUnbiased}{2004})'s impossibility theorem.
 The fold-level standard error treats folds as independent, but folds share training data (each point appears in k−1 of k folds).
 The resulting underestimate of variance produces confidence intervals that are too narrow by a factor of approximately 1.7 \(\times\).